AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 ---
-title: Activating Adobe Experience Platform Audiences in a Marketing Workflow for an Adobe Campaign Standard Delivery
+title: Activate Adobe Experience Platform audiences in a workflow
 description: This video explains how to activate the Data Services Query Audience within a workflow by using the ‘Read audience’ activity.
 feature: Audience Destinations
 topics: ACOP